+Disclosures relating to impairment of financial assets are provided in Note 6.
 The Company recognises an allowance for ECLs for all financial assets.
 ECLs are a probability-weighted estimate of credit losses.
 The Company has adopted the simplified ECL model for its trade receivables and the general ECL model for all other financial assets measured at amortised cost.

 In applying the simplified model, loss allowances for trade receivables are measured at an amount equal to a lifetime ECL.
-The Company has segmented its trade receivables between those relating to Energy Retail customer debt and those within the rest of the Iberdrola Group.
-For each grouping, the Company has established a provision matrix that is based on its historical credit loss experience, adjusted for, where possible, forward-looking factors specific to the debtors and the economic environment.
+For each grouping, the Company has established a provision matrix that is based on its historical credit loss experience, adjusted for, where possible, forward-looking factors specific to the debtors and the economic environment in which they operate.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the Company in accordance with the contract and those the Company expects to receive).
 ECLs are discounted at the effective interest rate of the financial asset.